Gel Phase In Cold Process Soap Making:

 No. Some soapers actually prefer their soap not go through gel, as it doesn’t effect the quality of the final bars!

 The other BIG benefit of gelling your soap is being able to unmold the final product faster.
-Gelling your soaps can have you unmolding within 24 hours, instead of 48 or 72 hours later.
+Gelling your soaps can have you unmolding within 24 hours, instead of 48 to 72 hours later.
 This has to do with the elevated temperatures, which allow for the soap to harden more quickly.

 What are the key Factors in Gel Phase?